-Medicare has rules about what counts and what does not count toward your out-of-pocket costs.
-Here are the rules we must follow to keep track of your out-of-pocket costs.
+Here are Medicare's rules that we must follow when we keep track of your out-of-pocket costs for your drugs.

-These payments are included in your out-of-pocket costs Your out-of-pocket costs include the payments listed below (as long as they are for Part D covered drugs and you followed the rules for drug coverage that are explained in Chapter 5): ☐ The amount you pay for drugs when you are in any of the following drug payment stages: ☐ The Initial Coverage Stage ☐ The Coverage Gap Stage □ Any payments you made during this calendar year as a member of a different Medicare prescription drug plan before you joined our plan.
-It matters who pays: □If you make these payments yourself, they are included in your out-of-pocket costs. □These payments are also included in your out-of-pocket costs if they are made on your behalf by certain other individuals or organizations .
-This includes payments for your drugs made by a friend or relative, by most charities, by AIDS drug assistance programs, by a State Pharmaceutical Assistance Program that is qualified by Medicare, or by the Indian Health Service.
-Payments made by Medicare's "Extra Help" Program are also included. □Some payments made by the Medicare Coverage Gap Discount Program are included in your out-of-pocket costs.
+/hen you add up your out-of-pocket costs, you can include the payments listed below (as long ney are for Part D covered drugs and you followed the rules for drug coverage that are explaine n Chapter 5 of this booklet): ☐ The amount you pay for drugs when you are in any of the following drug payment stages: ☐ The Initial Coverage Stage □ Any payments you made during this calendar year as a member of a different Medicare prescription drug plan before you joined our plan. matters who pays: □ If you make these payments yourself, they are included in your out-of-pocket costs. □ These payments are also included in your out-of-pocket costs if they are made on your behaby certain other individuals or organizations .
+This includes payments for your drugs made a friend or relative, by most charities, by AIDS drug assistance programs, by a State Pharmaceutical Assistance Program that is qualified by Medicare, or by the Indian Health Service.
+Payments made by Medicare's "Extra Help" Program are also included. □ Some of the payments made by the Medicare Coverage Gap Discount Program are included. e by your out-of-pocket costs.
 The amount the manufacturer pays for your brand name drugs is included.
-But the amount the plan pays for your generic drugs is not included.
-Moving on to the Catastrophic Coverage Stage: When you (or those paying on your behalf) have spent a total of \$8,000 in out-of-pocket costs within the plan year, you will move from the Coverage Gap Stage to the Catastrophic Coverage Stage.
-These payments are not included in your out-of-pocket costs Your out-of-pocket costs do not include any of these types of payments: □Drugs you buy outside the United States and its territories. □Drugs that are not covered by our plan. □Drugs you get at an out-of-network pharmacy that do not meet the plan's requirements for out-of-network coverage. □Prescription drugs covered by Part A or Part B. □Payments you make toward drugs covered under our additional coverage but not normally covered in a Medicare Prescription Drug Plan. □Payments you make toward prescription drugs not normally covered in a Medicare Prescription Drug Plan.

-□ Payments made by the plan for your brand or generic drugs while in the Coverage Gap.
+But the amount the plan pays for your generic drugs is not included. loving on to the Catastrophic Coverage Stage: hen you (or those paying on your behalf) have spent a total of \$8,000 in out-of-pocket costs we plan year, you will move from the Initial Coverage Stage to the Catastrophic Coverage Stage These payments are not included in your out-of-pocket costs hen you add up your out-of-pocket costs, you are not allowed to include any of these types cayments for prescription drugs: of □ Drugs you buy outside the United States and its territories. □ Drugs that are not covered by our plan. □ Drugs you get at an out-of-network pharmacy that do not meet the plan's requirements for of-network coverage. ut- □Non-Part D drugs, including prescription drugs covered by Part A or Part B and other drugs excluded from coverage by Medicare. □ Payments you make toward prescription drugs not normally covered in a Medicare Prescrip Drug Plan. tion □ Payments made by the plan for your brand or generic drugs while in the Coverage Gap. \square Payments for your drugs that are made by group health plans including employer health plans เทร. □ Payments for your drugs that are made by certain insurance plans and government-funded health programs such as TRICARE and the Veterans Affairs.